SoftwareAG/c8y-docs/content/protocol-integration/lora-actility-bundle/register-device.md

 In the next window fill in the required information:

-- **Device profile**: Select the Actility Thingpark Device Profile from the dropdown list that matches the device that you are registering.
+- **Device profile**: Select the Actility Thingpark Device profile from the dropdown list that matches the device that you are registering.
-- **Device protocol**: Select the device protocol from the dropdown list.
-For more information on how to create a device protocol please refer to the previous section.
+- **Device protocol**: Select the appropriate device protocol from the dropdown list.
+For more information on how to create a device protocol refer to the previous section [Creating device protocols](#create-device-protocols).
 - **Device EUI**: This is the unique identifier for the device.
 It is a 16 character (8 byte) long hexadecimal number.
 You can find it on the device itself.
 - **Application key**: This is an AES-128 application key specific for the device that is assigned to the device by the application owner and is responsible to encrypt.
 The application key is a 32 character (16 byte) long hexadecimal number.
 JOIN communication.
 You can find this key on the device itself.